pbmanis/cnmodel/INSTALL.md

 This confirms that the installation is correct and that the code is generating the expected output for many parts of the package.

->If MATLAB is not installed and connected to Python (see MATLAB instructions), then you will get a warning.
-As noted, MATLAB is not required and you may use the cochlea (or cochlea-1) package instead.
+>If MATLAB is not installed and connected to Python (see MATLAB instructions), then you will get a warning or a note that the connection to MATLAB was not tested.
+As noted, MATLAB is not required and you may use the cochlea (or cochlea-1) package instead, which is a Python wrapper around the Zilany code.
 The choice of which one to use can be made at runtime.
+When using MATLAB, a new instance of MATLAB is launched for every invocation of the auditory nerve model.
+This consumes signifacnt system resources, especially if you are invoking parallel processing.
+Using "cochlea" to access the Zilany et al. model is more efficient and generally faster.